CodeYourFuture/cyf-hotel-react/README.md

 Think about some of the code you have written in this lesson - are there any packages available that might have helped you to complete the exercises?

-For example, exercise 26 and 27 used validation.
+For exampHle, exercise 26 and 27 used validation.
 Searching npmjs.com for '[validate](https://www.npmjs.com/search?q=validate)' shows multiple packages, such as '[validator](https://www.npmjs.com/package/validator)' and '[Validate](https://www.npmjs.com/package/Validate)'.
 Open both of these packages in your browser, and consider the following questions:
 - Is it clear what this package does?
 Will it solve my specific problem better than writing my own code?
 - Do I trust that the code in this package is safe to run on my machine?
 Do other people trust this package?
 (Hint: look at weekly downloads, last update, dependents, and visit the repository)
 - Is this package accessible?
 Will it work on all browsers?
 - If I decide to use this package and it breaks, will I know how to fix it or replace it?
->>>>>>> fork/master